denisurusov/omcmeta/docs/components.md

  - **Dependencies**
 	 - Pointers to git repos of components this component depends on
 	 - API Connect end points pushed to or pulled from?
 	 - ***this one needs a lot of thinking.
-Must be done dynamically, at the very least***
+Must be done dynamically, at the very least***Dependencies
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjE0NjU0Mzg2MiwyMTI5OTEwMzkwLDMwNT
-IwODAxNiwtNTA4MTY2MzEwLC0xMTg0ODcxODMxLDE0MzYwNTE0
-MzMsMzA1NDk3MTkwLC0xMjI1MzgxNzEsODAzODI5MTU5XX0=
+eyJoaXN0b3J5IjpbLTM3MTU4OTk2NCwyMTQ2NTQzODYyLDIxMj
+k5MTAzOTAsMzA1MjA4MDE2LC01MDgxNjYzMTAsLTExODQ4NzE4
+MzEsMTQzNjA1MTQzMywzMDU0OTcxOTAsLTEyMjUzODE3MSw4MD
+M4MjkxNTldfQ==
 -->